|Searching for information

-- Determine what online information is needed to meet a particular requirement.
+- identify what online information is needed to meet a particular requirement

-- Search securely for online information using search engines and social media applications.
+- know how to search securely for online information using search engines and social media

-- Plan, draft, review and deliver online information.
+- know how to plan, draft, review, and deliver online information

 The detailed syllabus for the Information Literacy module is publicly available, so that there is complete clarity about what is covered.